Avishekbhattacharjee/Harita-Robot/README.md

 Can be found on telegram as [Harita Robot](https://t.me/HaritaRobot).

-The Support group can be reached out to at [Support](https://t.me/HaritaSupport), where you can ask for help about @aniebot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Support](https://t.me/HaritaSupport), where you can ask for help about [Harita Robot](https://t.me/HaritaRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 # Deploy The 100% Bugs Free Bot